filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ### 1. UI/UX Design and Implementation

 Good UX/UI takes time.
 In order to avoid pitfalls and get realworld customer feedback.
-We create a design in figma in one day and ask friends in the nft space for feedback.
-We iterate in one week over and over and afterwards come up with a good design, which needs to be implemented as react app.
-For the implementation we expect that it will take three weeks in order to finish the common components: BaseLayout, LoginComponent, ProfileComponent, ProfileEditComponent, OwnedNFTsComponent, CreateGalleryComponent, GalleryListComponent, GalleryEditComponent and GalleryShowComponent.
+We create a design in one day and ask friends in the nft space for feedback.
+We iterate for one week over and over and come up with a good design at the end of the week.

+Afterwards it needs to implemented, which will take three weeks in order to finish the common components: BaseLayout, LoginComponent, ProfileComponent, ProfileEditComponent, OwnedNFTsComponent, CreateGalleryComponent, GalleryListComponent, GalleryEditComponent and GalleryShowComponent.

 When the App is started it loads the BaseLayout.